 Tips for Setting Up Your Affiliate Marketing Program on Pinterest

-Now that you understand the benefits you could gain with a Pinterest affiliate program, let’s discuss how you can set one up.
+Now that you understand the benefits you could gain with a pinterest affiliate marketing strategy, let’s discuss how you can set one up.
 The first step is to determine your affiliate products.
 Then, your affiliate network does the majority of the rest of the work.

 If you can’t work with a network, the alternative is to:

-If you’re going through the process of onboarding affiliates yourself, I recommend providing marketing tips and resources to boost their affiliate marketing efforts on Pinterest.
-This is because your affiliates are part of your team.
-They contribute to your bottom line.
-So if they’re armed with knowledge for success, it’s a win for you, too.
+If you’re going through the process of onboarding affiliates yourself, II recommend providing marketing tips and resources to boost their affiliate marketing efforts on Pinterest.
+Your affiliates are part of your team — they contribute to your bottom line.
+So if they’re armed with knowledge for success, it’s a win for you too.

-But I also understand you might know little about succeeding on Pinterest as an affiliate marketer.
-So, here are some tips you can share with your affiliates to do affiliate marketing on Pinterest right.
+Here are some tips you can share with your affiliates to use Pinterest effectively.
 Encourage them to:

-• Optimize their Pinterest profile by adding niche-relevant keywords.
+- Optimize their pinterest profile by adding niche-relevant keywords to improve visibility in pinterest search

-• Add a call to action to each pin description.
+- Add a call to action to each pin description to encourage clicks on their affiliate links

 Pros and Cons of Pinterest Affiliate Marketing